 Cooking - Our cooking club enables children to learn how to make a range of savoury and sweet food products.
 At the end of each session children have a tasty treat to take home.

-Gym - Our Gym club is led by Miss Hull.
+Gymnastics - Our Gym club is led by Miss Hull.
 Every year our gymnastics team is selected following trials and we compete in the gymnastics championships.
 In 2017 we competed at county level and our team came 3rd for the whole of Yorkshire!
 In 2018 we are proud to announce that the team came 2nd for the whole of Yorkshire.
 In 2019 we were very proud to share that the team came first and they became County Champions for the whole of Yorkshire!
 In 2020 we were again very proud of our gymnastics team as they competed at county level again and came 2nd for the whole of Yorkshire.

 Click on the video clip below to see the Gym Club in action!